elemental-vm/test-vm/README.md

 TestVM has 10 general purpose registers and one reserved register.
 Registers 'A' through 'J' may be used however the programmer likes.
 The programmer is responsible for preserving them between function calls.

+In source code, registers are denoted with a dollar sign: `$A`.

 Register 'RT' is reserved.
 I intend to use it for function calls eventually.
 Use it at your own risk.